Best Welding Jackets

 Q. How can you get the right size?

 A. Most welding jackets come with size specifications.
 However, some may not be accurate for everyone.
-To get a more accurate size, measure your chest, making sure the tape leaves enough breathing room.
+To get a more precise size, measure your chest, making sure the tape leaves enough breathing room.

 If your belly is more significant than your chest, measure your belly, making sure the tape is not too tight.